dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_02_EncFuncTypeLvl/lesson.md

   F.zip(a, F.zip(b, c))
 ```
 When we abstract a value, we get a type parameter; this helps us in a sense bind a value to a type.
 The same thing goes for functions except we need type classes to do so.
 Type classes sit at a higher level of abstraction; they take type parameters.
+__Note: This is not the typical definition of a type class.
+This definition is just super convenient for TyDD!!!__

 #Exercises
 1. Write a type class which is *both* A and B.